knpuniversity/rest/knpu/episode2/embedded-resources.rst

 ``embedded``, it'll create a link *and* embed it.

 Before we run the test, add a "And print last response", because I like to see how my endpoints look.
-Let's run our test, and awesome it passes.
+Let's run it,awesome it passes.
 If you look - HATEOAS is doing all the work for us.
 We still have ``_links``, but we also have ``_embedded``.
 What's cool is that it goes out to the ``Programmer`` resource and serializes it.
 You end up with all the same properties as normal,